-Although any of the university libraries may meet specific needs, the staff and students of the Faculty of Architecture are served mainly by the Physical Sciences Library and the Studio Collection housed in the Faculty of Architecture.
+Although any of the university libraries may meet specific needs, the staff and students of the Faculty of the Built Environment are served mainly by the Physical Sciences Library and the Studio Collection housed in the Faculty of the Built Environment.
 There is also some material still contained in the undergraduate collection located in the Library tower.